 How to Organise Your Inbox

-Let’s be honest, your inbox can feel a bit like that one messy kitchen drawer.
+Your inbox can feel a bit like that one messy kitchen drawer.
 Full of old receipts, random newsletters, and things you meant to deal with ages ago.
 If your inbox is the digital version of chaos, you’re not alone.

 But it doesn’t have to stay that way.
 Your inbox is the beating heart of your business, it’s where invoices, new leads, client messages, supplier updates, staff questions, logins, and even opportunities land first.
 When it’s messy, things slip through the cracks.
-When it’s tidy, you’re back in control.

 Why Your Inbox Is the Heart of Your Business